xsun1229/ect/README.md

 library(ect)
 ```

-## Overview of the Main Functions
+## Overview of the Functions

+We provide two main functions in this package:

 1. `prune_snps()` — Select independent SNPs

-Reduces redundancy in GWAS summary statistics by identifying
-approximately independent SNPs using PLINK clumping and LD pruning.
+Selects independent SNPs using PLINK clumping and LD pruning.

 2. `ECT()` — Effect Consistency Test

-Performs an adaptive resampling test to assess whether SNP effect
-directions on an outcome (GWAS trait) are consistent with those on an
-exposure (pathway factor).
+Performs an adaptive resampling test to assess whether SNP effect directions on an outcome (GWAS trait) are consistent with those on an exposure (pathway factor).

-3.  `run_snps_assoc()` — Run PLINK-based SNP associations

-Automates PLINK linear association testing for multiple SNPs and
-phenotypes (factors) in parallel, with optional MAF annotation.
-Helps to
-prepare the input for `ECT()`

 ## Full tutorial